OUR LATEST VIDEOS

 9. Hershey, Pennsylvania

 A factory town built by the chocolate empire of Milton Hershey, they don't call this charming central Pennsylvania town the sweetest place on earth for nothing.
-The sprawling theme park, Hersheypark is an all-seasons draw, and wintertime means its Christmas Candylane attractions are in full effect.
-Visit before year's end to see Santa, meet his reindeer, and see a shimmering array of lights twinkling across the park.
-Zoo America is a year-round attraction and introduces guests to the animals of North America.
+The sprawling theme park, Hersheypark is an all-seasons draw.
+Its Zoo America is a year-round attraction that introduces guests to the animals of North America.

-Other top picks for things to do in Hershey with kids include the informative and indulgent Hershey's Trolley Works Tours, which depart from Hershey's Chocolate World, where you can don hair nets and DIY a custom chocolate bar.
+Other top picks for things to do in Hershey with kids include the informative Hershey's Trolley Works Tours, which departs from Hershey's Chocolate World, where you can don hair nets and DIY an indulgent, custom chocolate bar.

 Book a room at the Tru by Hilton Hershey Chocolate Avenue, where we had a blast staging foosball battles in the lobby, splashing in the saltwater pool, and topping our pancakes with (what else?)
 Hershey's Chocolate Syrup.
 If you're still craving sweets, there's a Duck Donuts within walking distance!